Planning Permit Information

 • Owner Occupancy: The property owner must live in either the JADU or the primary residence.

-• Bathroom Facilities: May share the bathroom with the primary home.
+• Bathroom Facilities: May share the bathroom with the primary home, or have its own bathroom.

 • Kitchen: Must include: